dustinpfister/blog_posts/_posts/express-response-send-file.md

 layout: post
 categories: express
 id: 206
-updated: 2021-03-23 11:16:33
+updated: 2021-03-23 11:22:50
-version: 1.3
+version: 1.4
 ---

 When making an [express.js](https://expressjs.com/) project there are a few response methods that can be used to respond to a request with some kind of content.
 All of these methods of interest are in the standard response object that is one of the three arguments when making a function that will be used with an app method like app.get.

-In this post I will be writing about the response send file method for just simply sending a file that is to be displayed in the browser.
-This differs from other methods like the response download method that is useful for serving up a file that is to be downloaded to the client.
+In this post I will be writing about the [response send file](http://expressjs.com/en/api.html#res.sendFile) method for just simply sending a file that is to be displayed in the browser.
+This differs from other methods like the [response download](/2018/06/11/express-response-download/) method that is useful for serving up a file that is to be downloaded to the client as an attachment to the local file system.
+If I want to make a path where the user will be prompted to download a binary for there operating system I would want to use res.download, but if I just want to display an image file as content to be displayed for a path then I would want to use res.sendFile.

 <!-- more -->

 ## Basic example of the response.sendFile method in express.js